 Counselling & Psychotherapy

 I believe passionately in equal rights and a world without discrimination.
-I advocate daily on behalf of people living with mental health issues and or disabilities, to ensure that they are included and supported within their workplaces, and all other areas within our community.
-Alyse
+I advocate daily on behalf of people living with mental health issues and or disabilities to ensure that they are included and supported within their workplaces and all other areas within our community.
+Dr Alyse

 Who Are Clinical Psychotherapists?

-Psychotherapists are mental health practitioners who come into advanced clinical work through training in the field of psychology, counselling, social work, mental health nursing and general practice medicine.
-Psychotherapists are also known as counsellors.
+Clinical Psychotherapists are mental health practitioners who come into advanced clinical work through training in the field of psychology, counselling, social work, mental health nursing and general practice medicine.
+Clinical Psychotherapists are also known as counsellors.

-Psychotherapists do not give advice but aim to create within the client, a condition of self-reflection and personal insight that allow the client to discover their own personal insights while being supported safely in the presence of the therapist.
-This is then followed by the counsellor's chosen modality that they determine will work best for the client.
+Clinical Psychotherapists do not give advice but aim to create within the client a condition of self-reflection and personal insight that allows the client to discover their own personal insights while being supported safely in the presence of the therapist.
+The counsellor's chosen modality then follows what they determine will work best for the client.

-I am known as an Integrative/Clinical Therapist and will choose the model that best suits the client, however, the psychodynamic model is often used, which pays attention to developmental history, childhood trauma, childhood attachments, play and memory.
+Dr Alyse Price-Tobler is known as an Integrative/Clinical Psychotherapist and will choose the model that best suits the client; however, the psychodynamic model is her specialty modality, which pays attention to developmental history, childhood trauma, childhood attachments, play and memory.

 Our Counselling Rooms

 We have three quiet and comfortable purpose-built therapeutic spaces.
-They are, two x one on one counselling rooms and one large group/couples counselling space.
+They are two x one on one counselling rooms and one large group/couples counselling space.
 Our large group/couples space can accommodate small intimate groups to work through specialist issues.
-This space also has a new kitchen and adjoining comfortable lounge area to cook light meals in while watching the birdlife outside.
-The themes in our counselling area are stone, rainforest, ocean, wood and water, designed especially so that clients feel calm and soothed from all elements of nature.
+This space also has a new kitchen and adjoining comfortable lounge area to cook light snacks in while watching the birdlife outside.

 Mindfulness Garden Counselling Space